karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 #### Schedule based on Customized Cluster Resource Models

-`Cluster resource model` divides the nodes into levels of different intervals.
-When a Pod needs to be scheduled to a specific cluster, `karmada-scheduler` compares the number of nodes in different clusters that satisfy the requirement based on the resource request of the Pod instance, and it schedules it to a cluster that satisfies the requirement with a larger number of nodes.
+`Cluster Resource Model` classifies a cluster's nodes into different grades based on their available resources.
+This classification helps the scheduler determine the number of replicas that can fit into each cluster.
+By categorizing nodes based on their available resources, the Cluster Resource Model enables the scheduler to make decisions about where to propagate the application replicas using various scheduling policies.

 Assume that there is a Pod to be scheduled to one of the member clusters managed by Karmada with the same cluster resource models.
 The remaining available resources of these member clusters are as follows: